 Located in South Hadley, Massachusetts, Mount Holyoke College is a highly selective, nondenominational, residential, research liberal arts college for women.
 Mount Holyoke is renowned for educating women leaders, from medical pioneers to Pulitzer Prize–winning playwrights.

-Our 2,183 students hail from 47 states and 78 countries.
-Twenty percent of MHC students are international citizens, and 34 percent of domestic students identify as African American, Asian American, Latina, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or multiracial.
+Our 2,189 students hail from 45 states and 74 countries.
+Twenty-five percent of MHC students are international citizens, and 27 percent of domestic students identify as African American, Asian American, Latina, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or multiracial.
 Fifty-four percent of incoming first-year students were in the top 10 percent of their high school classes.

 - Option to design your own major

 - 30 percent of all majors are interdisciplinary

 - Majors of current MHC students: humanities, 28 percent; social sciences, 39 percent; natural and applied sciences, 33 percent